BarisAlbayrakIEEE/StructuralAnalysis/README.md

 The solution is to create an interface for the containers and store the pointers/references to these containers in the DAG.
 The interface would combine all of the interfaces required by the CS which were defined in the previous section (e.g. `ICS_UI`).
-Lets call this interface `ICS`.
+Lets call this interface `ICS_Base`.

 However, there is still a problem with this approach.
 Consider the use case with a structural analysis request coming from the user.
 The CS would get the SC from the DAG and request an analysis run from the SP.
-However, `run_analysis` function would be a member of the SC interface only which would not be a part of `ICS`.
+However, `run_analysis` function would be a member of the SC interface only which would not be a part of `ICS_Base`.
 For example EOs would not define the `run_analysis` function.
 The EOs, SCs, SCLs, SAs and SARs are the fundamental components of the CS simulating the process flow.
-In other words, these components define additional interfaces on top of `ICS`.
+In other words, these components define additional interfaces on top of `ICS_Base`.
 Lets name these interfaces as well: `ICS_EO`, `ICS_SC`, `ICS_SCL`, `ICS_SA` and `ICS_SAR`.
 The subsections of [The CS Design in C++](#sec421) section analyzes these interfaces in C++ in terms of the software design.